-In these guidelines only the flood hazard associated with large non-convective systems is considered.
+For each lake, an analysis should be performed to evaluate whether neglecting convective storms is reasonable to determine BFEs.
 For Lake Michigan, large non-convective storms were found to be the most important source of high waves and high water levels that dictate the flood hazard.
 Melby et al. (2012) and Nadal-Caraballo et al. (2012) confirmed that neglecting convective storms in determination of BFEs was reasonable for Lake Michigan.
-This same type of analysis should be performed for each lake to examine the suitability of this assumption.